Conscious: “Aware of and responding to one’s surroundings; awake.”

 In 2011 I broke off on my own to open C.bay design with a similar mission- “good-for-the-world creative services” but working much closer and one on one with my clients- inviting them to be part of the creative team so we could partner in making their vision a reality.
 I loved the connections I made with every one of these conscious entrepreneurs, and how I could see our creative partnership fulfilling and inspiring them.

-Today I live downtown with my creative and conscious entrepreneur husband Aaron, our two awesome cats midori and alegria, and Ive transferred my experiences now to be “The Conscious Entrepreneur”- coaching and consulting for entrepreneurs with a passion for good-for-the-world ideas and businesses aligned with their values, strengths… I want to see people come alive and make a difference in the world.
+I use my experiences here at “The Conscious Entrepreneur”- coaching and consulting for entrepreneurs with a passion for good-for-the-world ideas and businesses aligned with their values, strengths… I want to see people come alive and make a difference in the world.
 Over the years of this design work, i recognize that all environmental and social justice is about people, and about living life more fully.

 Ill leave you with a few quotes that continue to inspire me every day ….